We need leaders like you.

 Applicants can visit www.mba.com for all information related to the GMAT including testing dates and locations.
 Simply choose Athens State University as your school.
 This will ensure that your official score report is sent directly to the university.

-Applicants who have completed a bachelor’s degree outside of the field of business must complete the following pre-requisite courses before they will be admitted to the GLSCM program.
+Applicants who have completed a bachelor’s degree outside of the field of business must complete the following pre-requisite courses before they will be admitted to specific courses in the GLSCM program.

-Coursework for the GLSCM program will be offered completely online with an affordable flat tuition rate of $325/credit hour.
-One 3-credit hour course would be $975.
+Coursework for the GLSCM program will be offered completely online with an affordable flat tuition rate of $332/credit hour.
+One 3-credit hour course would be $996.
 There is a Student Fee of $25 per semester.
 The only additional cost would be textbooks.

 Students can apply for unsubsidized student loans for the graduate program.
 Please visit the Office of Student Financial Aid website for specific information.